JudasDie/SOTS/lib/tutorial/CSTrack/cstrack.md

 ***Note** that the values of `[x_center] [y_center] [width] [height]` are normalized by the width/height of the image, so they are floating point numbers ranging from 0 to 1.

 The datasets including Caltech, CityPersons, CUHK-SYSU, PRW, ETHZ and MOT-17 follow [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT).
-The CrowdHuman dataset can be downloaded from their [official webpage](https://www.crowdhuman.org) or the following Baidu NetDisk and Google Drive we provide.

 #### Caltech Pedestrian
 Baidu NetDisk: